Skip to content

 Take note of cheap packages, they look too-good-to-be true…and there are exaggerated packages too!
 Birding brings a difference to these ecosystems and improve communities that protect them.
 It should be rewarding, affordable and sustainable!

-Once set, its time to park.
-A full parking list for your Rwanda Birding safari must include your usual birding gear, binoculars and possibly a camera along with.
+Once set, it’s time to park.
+A full parking list for your Rwanda Birding safari must include your usual birding gear, binoculars and possibly a camera with spare batteries along with;

-• A hat and sun scream for the scorching sun
+• A hat and sunscreen for the scorching sun

 • Sunglasses